 Denmark country brief

 The Kingdom of Denmark comprises Denmark as well as the Faroe Islands and Greenland, which were granted self-government in 1948 and 1979, respectively.
 Denmark itself is the southern part of Scandinavia and covers an area of 43,000 sq km.
-It has a population of 5.5 million, of whom around 1.2 million live in the metropolitan area of Copenhagen.
+It has a population of 5.6 million (2012), of whom around 1.2 million live in the metropolitan area of Copenhagen.

-Denmark is a member of the EU.
+Denmark joined the EU in 1973, and is a member of numerous other international organisations including: United Nations (UN), Organisation for Economic Cooperation and Development (OECD), the International Monetary Fund (IMF), World Bank, the Arctic Council and World Trade Organisation (WTO).
 On trade policy, Denmark is among the most liberal in the EU and is supportive of comprehensive agricultural reform.
 Denmark also supports stringent environmental regulation at the EU level.
 Denmark is a key actor on international climate policy and hosted the United Nations Climate Change Conference in Copenhagen in December 2009.

-Denmark is an active NATO member and regards NATO as its pre-eminent security organisation.
+Denmark is an active member of the North Atlantic Treaty Organisation (NATO) and regards NATO as its pre-eminent security organisation.

 The Kingdom of Denmark is a constitutional monarchy based on its 1953 Constitution.
 The reigning monarch, Queen Margrethe II, ascended to the throne in 1972.
 The heir to the throne, Crown Prince Frederik, is married to Australian-born Crown Princess Mary.

 Legislative powers are vested in a unicameral parliament (the Folketing).
 Its 179 members, including two each from the Faroe Islands and Greenland, are elected for four-year terms on the basis of proportional representation.
-There are eight parties in the Parliament.
+There are currently 12 parties in the Parliament.

 After nearly a decade in opposition, Denmark's centre left coalition won 89 seats in the 179-seat parliament in the country's general election held on 15 September 2011.
 Ms Helle Thorning-Schmidt became Denmark's first female Prime Minister.
 Thorning-Schmidt's Social Democrats leads a three-party coalition - the 'Red bloc' alliance - whose other members are the centre-left Social Liberals (Radikale Venstre) and the Socialist People's Party (Socialistisk Folkeparti).
 The coalition has the tacit support of the far-left Red-Green Alliance party, whose backing on key votes will give it 92 seats in the 179-member parliament.

-Denmark has experienced economic growth in 2010 and 2011 following a downturn in its economy in 2000 and 2008 as a result of the global financial and economic crisis.
-The economy is now highly open, with Danish exports and imports accounting for 50.7% and 45.4% of GDP respectively in 2010.
-The EU remains Denmark's most important trading zone, accounting for around two-thirds of exports and just under three-quarters of imports.
+Denmark has experienced economic growth in 2010 and 2011 following a downturn in its economy in 2008 and 2009 as a result of the global financial and economic crisis.
+The economy is highly open, with Danish exports and imports accounting for 53% and 48% of GDP respectively in 2011.
+The EU remains Denmark's most important trading zone, accounting for around two-thirds of trade.
 Trade with other countries has increased in recent years, with China becoming a more important source of imports.
-The current-account surplus was US$17.1bn in 2010 (equivalent to 5.5% of GDP).
+The current-account surplus was US$16.5bn in 2012 (equivalent to 5.3% of GDP).

-Australia and Denmark share a strong bilateral relationship based on cooperation on many issues in international forums, a strong commitment to global security, and people-to-people links established over two centuries of migration.
-The Australian Embassy in Copenhagen re-opened in 2000.
+Australia and Denmark share a bilateral relationship based on cooperation on a range of issues in international forums, a strong commitment to global security, and people-to-people links established over two centuries of migration.
+The Australian Embassy in Copenhagen re-opened in 2000 after closing in 1997.
 The Danish Embassy in Canberra, closed since 2002, re-opened in September 2007.
 Denmark retains consulates in most state capital cities of Australia.

-The 8,000 or so Danes who migrated to Australia after World War II form the basis of the strong people-to-people links and over 50,000 Australians claim Danish ancestry (2006 census figures).
-Australia's profile in Denmark was boosted by the marriage in May 2004 of Australian-born Ms Mary Donaldson to Denmark's Crown Prince Frederik.
+The 8,000 or so Danes who migrated to Australia after World War II form the basis of strong people-to-people links.
+According to the 2011 census, over 54,000 Australians claim Danish ancestry.
+Australia's profile in Denmark was boosted by the marriage in May 2004 of Australian-born Mary Donaldson to Denmark's Crown Prince Frederik.

 Educational services are one of Australia's most significant exports to Scandinavia.
 There are extensive bilateral education links between Australian and Danish tertiary institutions.
 A bilateral Working Holiday Maker Arrangement and a Social Security Agreement were signed in 2001.
 Denmark and Australia signed an Agreement on Avoidance of Double Taxation in 1981.

-President of the Senate, the Hon John Hogg, led a parliamentary delegation to Denmark in April 2011.
-Former Prime Minister, the Hon Kevin Rudd MP, and then Minister for Climate Change, Senator the Hon Penny Wong, visited Denmark in December 2009 to attend the 15th Conference of Parties to the United Nations Framework Convention on Climate Change.
-Other recent visits from Australian officials include: then-Deputy Leader of the Opposition, the Hon Jenny Macklin MP (April 2006); Tasmanian Minister for Tourism, the Arts and the Environment, Paula Wriedt MFA (April 2006); Australian Parliamentary Delegation led by the then Speaker, the Hon David Hawker (October 2005); the then Minister for the Environment and Heritage , Senator the Hon Ian Campbell (June 2005); the then Queensland Minister for Education and the Arts, the Hon Anna Bligh (May 2005).
+President of the Senate, Senator the Hon John Hogg, led a parliamentary delegation to Denmark in April 2011.
+Prime Minister, the Hon Kevin Rudd MP, and Minister for Climate Change, Senator the Hon Penny Wong, visited Denmark in December 2009 to attend the 15th Conference of Parties to the United Nations Framework Convention on Climate Change.
+Other visits from Australian officials include: Deputy Leader of the Opposition, the Hon Jenny Macklin MP (April 2006); Tasmanian Minister for Tourism, the Arts and the Environment, Paula Wriedt MFA (April 2006); Australian Parliamentary Delegation led by the Speaker, the Hon David Hawker (October 2005); the Minister for the Environment and Heritage , Senator the Hon Ian Campbell (June 2005); and the Queensland Minister for Education and the Arts, the Hon Anna Bligh (May 2005).

 Bilateral economic and trade relationship

-Total two-way merchandise trade between Australia and Denmark in 2010-11 was A$1.1 billion, which is heavily in Denmark's favour.
-Australia's merchandise exports to Denmark were valued at A$153 million in 2010-11 including orthopaedic appliances, alcoholic beverages, and beef.
-Merchandise imports from Denmark were valued at almost A$1 billion in 2010-11 including pork meat, medicaments (including veterinary), prams, toys, games & sporting goods and power generating machinery and parts.
+Total two-way merchandise trade between Australia and Denmark in 2012 was A$1.3 billion, weighted heavily in Denmark's favour.
+Australia's merchandise exports to Denmark were valued at A$143 million in 2012 and consisted mainly of oil seeds and oleaginous fruits, alcoholic beverages, orthopaedic appliances, and beef.
+Merchandise imports from Denmark were valued at almost A$1.14 billion in 2012, and consisted mainly of generating sets, pork meat, medicaments (including veterinary), prams, toys, games & sporting goods.

-Around 85 Danish companies have a presence in Australia including Vestas Wind Systems, one of the world's leading manufacturers of wind turbines.
-The Denmark-based global cleaning company ISS is, with its 22,000 employees, one of the biggest European employers in Australia.
-Australian company Macquarie has a 27 per cent stake in Copenhagen airport.
+Around 90 Danish companies have a presence in Australia including Vestas Wind Systems, one of the world's leading manufacturers of wind turbines.
+The Denmark-based global cleaning company ISS is, with over 20,000 employees, one of the biggest European employers in Australia.